 Social data analytics is the integration of social scientific, computational, informational, statistical, and visual analytic approaches to the analysis of large or complex data that arise from human interaction.
 The dual-title Ph.D. program provides additional training with the aim of providing scientists with the skills required to expand the field of social data analytics, creatively answer important social scientific questions, and communicate effectively with both academic and nonacademic audiences.

-Dual title in HDFS and Social Behavioral Neuroscience
+Dual title in HDFS and Social and Behavioral Neuroscience

 Dual title in HDFS and Clinical Translational Science